danwild/decision-tree-builder/README.md

 * We do not provide any validation of decision tree conditional logic (it is distinct from the tree data structure... well more accurately the decision logic is simply stored as tree node metadata).
 	* for example; you could make a change to a parent node which renders its children completely redundant, and it will still be valid (children won't be auto pruned, do it yourself man).

 ## todo
+* Mikes [d3js Tree Editor](https://bl.ocks.org/adamfeuer/042bfa0dde0059e2b288) looks useful, wish I found it earlier..
 * Start drafting API for interaction..
 	* Somewhere to start:
 	    * User click node to add/edit